midory13/disulfide-analysis/README.md

 The so created contact files can be further evaluated via `step6_yb_neighbor-search_part2.py` script

 **Important note:** the atom types of the sulfur that are supported are: SG, S, SG1, SG2, SD; other types will not be recognised

+### Step 7:electrostatics calculations
+***Caution***: prior to starting the script, make sure you downloaded the required script, and then change the paths in the step7-1 to those that are correct for your computer!

 :star: If you use this script, please do not forget to cite us:
 Bodnar Y, Lillig CH, 2022, http://rcocf.de/ :star: